In order to write about life first you must live it.

 The book that started the routine… because it set me back $45 in Hong Kong and I WILL get my money’s worth lol

-After almost two years on this journey, things are finally clicking and it feels like writing is truly one of the things I’m supposed to be DOING.
-The more I write, the more I know that taking time out to read will only make me a better writer.
+I’ve been embodying the Hemingway quote used for the title of this post for quite a few months now.
+After more than two years into this journey, things are finally clicking, and I’ve figured out that writing is truly THE THING I’m supposed to be DOING with my life.
+And the more I write, the more I know that taking time out to read will only make me a better writer.

 Books Read: